dbenoit17/template-yaml/README.md

 # template-yaml
-A yaml templating library for Rust
+A yaml templating engine for Rust